easyguyme/AqoursTwitterStream/README_en.md

-# Aqours Twitter Stream
+# AqoursTwitterStream

-This Python script is for forwarding Aqours' member's Twitter statuses to a bot in Telegram - a messaging application in real time.
-Of course it can also forward different people's tweets, I call it Aqours Twitter Stream because the initiative was from them.
+This Python script is for forwarding Aqours' member's Twitter statuses in real time to a bot in Telegram - a messaging application.
+Of course it can also forward different people's tweets, I call it AqoursTwitterStream because the initiative was from them.

 Following are the Twitter accounts of Aqours members (Japanese):